 Other international destinations with direct train connections include Budapest, Berlin, Hamburg, Graz and others.

-The main carrier operating most of these routes is Czech Railways (Ceske Drahy) but there is also another smaller (and usually cheaper) private carrier, Regiojet.
+The main carrier operating most of these routes is Czech Railways (Ceske Drahy), but there is also another smaller (and usually cheaper) private carrier, Regiojet.

-If you use one of the highways to get to Brno, don’t forget to get a Czech toll sticker at one of the petrol stations (it should be already included in car rentals originating in the Czech Republic).
+If you use one of the highways to get to Brno, don’t forget to get a Czech toll sticker at one of the petrol stations (it should already be included in car rentals originating in the Czech Republic).

-Brno in the Czech Republic might be an underrated city but it’s definitely worth visiting if you are heading to Central Europe – there is so much to see and do.
+Brno in the Czech Republic might be an underrated city, but it’s definitely worth visiting if you are heading to Central Europe – there is so much to see and do.